chchoiw/chchoiw.github.io/Notes/開考/旅院430/interview.md

-## 不是數據分析師，為什麽要考
-I have data analysis experience in my current job and I found that data analysis with statistics or further machine learning would match my primary study.
-Furthermore, the way to find and conclude the basic principle behind data would interest me and give me a sense of achievement.

-## 離職原因是什麽

-Macao Meteorological and Geophysical Bureau focuses mainly on weather observation, and I found that data analysis with statistics or further machine learning would match my primary study.
-In addition, I find that joining a professional team helps me to improve my data analysis abilities.

 ## 怎樣才是一名合格的數據分析師
 Being a qualified data analysis is a long-term process .
 There are a lot of traits would be required.
 First, find the valued questions that draw public attention and help decision-making for government.
 Second, applying academic methods to achieve the purposes required comprehensive abilities.
 When outcomes of analyzing data do curnot fit the expectation, finding the reasons and modifying the methods are vital.
 Finally, displaying results with concise articles and interactive and dynamic diagrams would be better to delivery the messages.

 ## 工作中的挑戰和應對  (成功)
 My colleague contacted the vendor for the typhoon forecast products.
-One day, he asked me about a math/statistical algorithm that the render used to calculate the typhoon track probabilities.
-I tried to explain the professional terms, such as integral and 1-sigma for 70 percent, to him.
-Furthermore, my colleagues discovered that the outcome differs from that of the ECMWF, an authoritative organization in numerical forecasting.
+He discovered that the outcome differs from that of the ECMWF, an authoritative organization in numerical forecasting.
 I was interested in those problems and found information from the Hong Kong Observatory's YouTube channel, and I  succeeded in following the algorithm introduced to generate the typhoon track probabilities map similar to ECMWF.

+We needed to estimate the difficulty of the problem and how long it would take to solve it.
+Second, and most importantly, how to find possible methods in a sea of information and  customize them for your project.

 ## 工作中的挑戰和應對  (失敗)
 This job's first mission was to build up a weather numerical model and merge obserative data into models, named LAPS.
 Rare information can be found online.
 I could only read the code from the model and found the rules how to create suitable formatted data and inject into the model.
 However, after several months, Laps announced that it would not be updated anymore.
 As a result, predicted the trendcy in industry is curcial, and understanding the fundamental principles would aid in problem solving.

 ## Data analysis project
 I joined a project that aimed to describe airport observatory data that described multiple elements such as humidity , temperature and the height of cloud base.
 Citizens can view the reports on the SMG website.

-First, I mainly select data from databases by using SQL.
-Second, I clean up the null and useless data and organize it from month to month, hour to hour, and various value ranges by programming.
-Finally, I applied the Python library to create a formatted table on PDF.
+## 機場報告難的地方
+Communication is the most challenging part.
+I worked with airport colleagues.
+They determined the rules for computing and the boundaries of ranges.
+As a result, I needed to communicate what they wanted in order to reach out and make a compromise plan.
+I put into practice a program that required flexibility and achieveability.

 ## 最大的優勢
 I love studying and challenges.
 Encountering new challenges would push me to think outside the box and more creative, new ideas and methods will be found in the processing in order to tackle them.